Subspace Polynomials and Cyclic Subspace Codes: Introduction

 One of the tools in our constructions is the so-called subspace polynomials, which are a special case of linearized polynomials.
 Subspace polynomials form an efficient method of representing subspaces, from which one can directly deduce certain properties of the subspace which are not evident in some other representations.
 These objects were studied in the past for various purposes, e.g., bounds on list-decoding of Reed-Solomon and rank-metric codes~\cite{A13-Bounds}, construction of affine dispersers~\cite{BK12-Affine}, and finding an element of high multiplicative order in a finite field~\cite{CQ12-HighOrder}.

 The rest of this paper is organized as follows.
-In Section~\ref{section:Perliminaries} we define subspace polynomials and analyze their properties.
+Section II will start with the known definition of subspace polynomials.
+We continue to analyze properties of the subspaces corresponding to the subspace polynomials, in particular we examine distance properties induced by cyclic and Frobenius shifts of these subspaces.
 Based on these properties, in Section~\ref{section:constructions} we consider constructions of optimal cyclic codes with degenerate orbits, and cyclic codes with full orbits.
+The main goal in constructing cyclic codes is to obtain as many orbits as possible in the code.
+This task will be left for future work.
+In this work we consider first the existence of cyclic codes with one full length orbit and cyclic codes with multiple full length orbits.
 Conclusions are given in Section~\ref{section:Conclusions}.